MINISTRY OF PETROLEUM & NATURAL GAS

 Certificate for Repairs:

-The repair certificate must be kept by the repairer for at least
+- The repair certificate must be kept by the repairer for at least three months and must be shown to an inspector if requested.

 9. Prevention of Escape of Petroleum: